kalvinhart/job-tracker/README.md

 - fontawesome
 - uuid

 The main feature of the application is the table displaying a list of jobs.
-For this I chose to use `react-table` as I wanted something with all the functionality of a table, but without any styling, allowing myself to easily add table styles to my liking.
+For this I chose to use `react-table` as I wanted something with all the functionality of a table, but without any styling, allowing myself to easily add table styles to my preference.

 The main functionality involves the use of a form to add jobs to the table.
 For this I chose to use `react-hook-form` in order to easily manage the state and error handling of this feature.